Company #SIneNOmine

 World premiere

-with inmates actors, musicians, dancers and technicians
+with the inmate actors, musicians, dancers, and technicians

-the text ‘Ring’ is by the inmate .iu.e..o.e, Renegade
+the text Ring is by the inmate author .IU.E..E .E..O.E, Rinnegato

-scenes Maria Paola Buono, Giorgio Flamini
+sets and costumes Maria Paola Buono, Giorgio Flamini

-props and gadgets Scenography workshop second level artistic pathway directed by IIS Sansi-Leonardi-Volta teachers choreographic movement Laura Bassetta, Mariolina Maconio, Serena Perna, Lorena Salis
+choreographic movement Laura Bassetta, Mariolina Maconio, Serena Perna, Lorena Salis

 digital musical creations Anna Flamini

-musical arrangements for choir and choir direction Francesco Corrias
+choral arrangements and choral direction Francesco Corrias

-stage photos Vincenzo Porfilio
+performance photos Vincenzo Porfili

-videomaker and sound recordings Giovanni Barchi
+videomaker and audio recordings Giovanni Barchi

-costumes and make-up #SIneNOmine
+costumes and makeup #SIneNOmine

-service Opera 26 di Bisaccioni Andrea & C. S.a.s.
+technical service Opera 26 di Bisaccioni Andrea & C. S.a.s.

 web designer Simone Bacci

-organising secretary Gessica Vagnoli
+production secretary Gessica Vagnoli

 INFO AND RESERVATIONS